What to Do With the Suspicious Emails & How to Report It?

 Here below are some of the common indicators that you should look for to find out whether an email is a scam:

-• Email accounts are inexpensive or free.
+- Email accounts are inexpensive or free.

-• The sender’s email address doesn’t match with the sender’s name.
+- The sender’s email address doesn’t match with the sender’s name.

-• The sender’s email information doesn’t check an entity or organization from which it claims it’s coming.
+- The sender’s email information doesn’t check an entity or organization from which it claims it’s coming.

-• The email contains links to other websites that don’t match with the anchor text.
+- The email contains links to other websites that don’t match with the anchor text.

-• The tone of email message content creates urgency, threat, pushy, or desperation.
+- The tone of email message content creates urgency, threat, pushy, or desperation.

-• The sender’s email may have a public domain which is quite generic.
+- The sender’s email may have a public domain which is quite generic.

-• The name of the domain is wrong or misspelled.
+- The name of the domain is wrong or misspelled.

-• An email message is poorly written in regards to Grammar and Spelling.
+- An email message is poorly written in regards to Grammar and Spelling.

-• The email promises cash or other prizes that are quite rare.
+- The email promises cash or other prizes that are quite rare.

 What to Do With Suspicious Emails?

 You can’t completely stop suspicious scam emails.
-But, you can take certain steps to avoid becoming a victim of it.
-First and foremost, the thing you can do is to avoid opening it.
-Though, if you opened such a suspicious email, at least you can:
+But you can take specific steps to avoid becoming a victim of it.
+First and foremost, you can avoid opening it.

-• Avoid clicking links to that email.
+- Avoid clicking links to that email.

-• Opening attachments received in an email such as Excel spreadsheets, image files, or Word documents.
+- Opening attachments received in an email such as Excel spreadsheets, image files, or Word documents.

-• Avoid sending any file or information email asks you to send through an email.
+- Avoid sending any file or information email asks you to send through an email.

 You should report such scam emails.
 Likewise, correctly understanding how to report scam emails differs depending on the location, situations, and other factors.

-Report Scam Emails Within Organization
+How to Report Scam Emails Within an Organization?

 But that’s also true that being an employee, it’s also your responsibility to make your IT team aware of such incidents of scam emails whenever you come across them.
-Likewise, it should be covered as employee awareness training by an organization so employees can get to know if an email message is a scam and report it.

 Further, while reporting such type of information regarding scam emails, employees should provide to the IT department are:

-• Information on the email header
+- Information on the Email Header

 To access Message Header, you’ll require to add the Message Header command within the quick bar of Outlook, and for that, below are the steps:

-• Click the dropdown menu with a down arrow from the right navigation ribbon.
+- Click the dropdown menu with a down arrow from the right navigation ribbon.

-• Select and Click Show Quick Access Toolbar
+- Select and Click Show Quick Access Toolbar

-• Select More Commands > Customize Access Toolbar dropdown menu from the new toolbar.
+- Select More Commands > Customize Access Toolbar dropdown menu from the new toolbar.

-• Go to the top dropdown menu from the Outlook Options window and select All Commands.
+- Go to the top dropdown menu from the Outlook Options window and select All Commands.

-• Scroll down further & select Message Header
+- Scroll down further & Select Message Header

-• Press Add and then click OK to add it within Outlook’s Quick Access Toolbar
+- Press Add and then click OK to add it within Outlook’s Quick Access Toolbar

 Report Emails to Service Providers

-You can directly report scam emails to your email service providers.
-It’s quite easier as most email providers and clients have integrated reporting systems within their email platforms.
-For instance, if you look through Gmail, you’ll get an option of Report Phishing in the three-dot menu, which you can find besides the Reply button.
-Likewise, if you’re in your inbox and don’t want to open the email message, you can simply right-click the Message and press the Report Spam option.
+For instance, if you look through Gmail, you’ll get an option to Report Phishing in the three-dot menu, which you can find beside the Reply button.
+Likewise, if you’re in your inbox and don’t want to open the email message, you can right-click the Message and press the Report Spam option.

 A Screenshot Showing the “Report Phishing” Button Within Gmail Accessed Using Google Chrome Browser